andreasvisbech/Plotly_data_analysis/README.md

 - "Python_misc": Enables user to customize the analysis.
 Takes several arguments separated by ";".
   1. "logx" forces x axis logarithmic.
   2. "logy" forces y axis logarithmic.
   3. "table_pos=$VALUE".
 Allows user to specify positions of data samples in the analysis table.
 Can make comparison easier in case of large datasets.
+  4. "Box_all" will include all the datapoints next to the boxplot in the figure.